?2018 Chrysler Pacifica Hybrid Limited?

-For starters, all models will come in a FWD configuration, with the possibility of AWD being added later in production, except for the Pacifica Hybrid, which will only be available as a FWD vehicle.
+All models initially came in a FWD configuration, with the exception of the Pacifica Hybrid, which is only available in FWD.

-The Chrysler Pacifica and Pacifica Hybrid have been reengineered to deliver class-leading ride quality and handling characteristics along with reduced noise, vibration and harshness. and are set to revolutionize the minivan market with nearly 40 minivan firsts.
-To date, FCA US now lays claim to an unprecedented 115 significant minivan innovations.
+The Chrysler Pacifica Hybrid has been reengineered to deliver class-leading ride quality and handling characteristics along with reduced noise, vibration and harshness. and is set to revolutionize the minivan market with over three dozen minivan firsts.
+FCA US lays claim to 115 significant minivan innovations.

 The Pacifica?s frontal view features the Chrysler brand?s contemporary face, with a graceful, flowing upper and lower grille.
-The slim upper grille flows smoothly into the headlamps, while the Chrysler wing logo floats within the mesh grille texture on gas models with a Blue field.
-The upper and lower grilles of the Hybrid both have wave-like horizontal bars, with the winged logo center appearing in Teal.
-Ribbon-like chrome accents that flow in tandem displaying a geometric balance and a premium appearance surround both grilles.
+The slim upper grille flows smoothly into the headlamps, while the Chrysler wing logo floats within the mesh grille texture.
+The upper and lower grilles both have ribbon-like chrome accents that flow in tandem displaying a geometric balance and a premium appearance.
 A Mobius chrome strip cradles the available LED fog lamps and intertwine with the fog lamp housing and the lower grille.

 The sculpted hood is robust with distinctive character lines leading the eye to the upper grille, and it shingles over for a clean, seamless appearance.
 The body-side sections are highlighted by an A-line that arcs gracefully from front to rear, tracing downward into the rear fascia and defining the rear quarter section.